healdev/ultimate-image-optimization-helpers/readme.txt

 Optimize your images the right way—Maintain the quality of your resized images.

 == Description ==
-Tired of loosing image quality every time WordPress generates alternative image sizes?
-How about all these image optimization plugins that do a great job at compressing but nothing about the quality loss?

 Ultimate Image Optimization Helpers plugin is the most flexible and efficient solution available to preserve image quality while increasing performance and the loading time of your images!

+Use this plugin if you're tired of loosing image quality every time WordPress generates alternative image sizes and disappointed in all these image optimization plugins that do a great job at compressing but nothing about the quality loss...

 = Features =

 *Dashboard -> Settings -> Media*

 * Adjust the image compression rate.
 * Apply a light blur/sharpening filter to compensate for the quality loss occurring when WordPress resizes images.
 * Set the image interlace scheme (progressive|interlaced|preserve original)